mgrahamsmith/coding_practice/the_c_programming_language/README.rst

 exercises are named 'Exercise X-X' accordingly.
 They are presented in the same order as the text.

-    In Windows, to signal EOF from command prompt: :code:`Ctrl-Z` :code:`Enter`
+    In Windows, to signal EOF from command prompt: :code:`Ctrl-Z` + :code:`Enter` In Linux, to signal EOF from command prompt: :code:`Ctrl-D``

 .. contents::